 Today, most employers are using employee engagement as the organizing principle on which to determine how much their employees’ goals and interests align with the company’s.
 Contrary to popular belief, engagement is not the same as satisfaction.
-Rather, it is the personal involvement and emotional commitment an employee gives to the company they work for, and it’s incredibly powerful: research by Gallup shows that “companies with highly engaged workforces outperform their peers by 147% in earnings per share.”
-(Gallup) Unfortunately, their findings also show that 87% of workers worldwide are not engaged with their companies.
+Rather, it is the personal involvement and emotional commitment an employee gives to the company they work for, and it’s incredibly powerful: research by Gallup shows that “companies with highly engaged workforces outperform their peers by 147 percent in earnings per share.”
+(Gallup) Unfortunately, their findings also show that 87 percent of workers worldwide are not engaged with their companies.
 So how can you improve engagement in your organization?

 The first step is to understand how engaged your organization’s employees are now, and that means data.
 Start by designing, creating, and administering an employee engagement survey.